Wicked-Shrapnel/Obsidian2web/README.md

 ## Step 6 — Bind hotkeys

-Bind a hotkey to each command:

 1. In Shell Commands settings, click the hotkey icon next to Publish to WordPress
 2. Press your desired combo (e.g. Ctrl+Shift+P)
 3. Click the hotkey icon next to Save as Draft
 4. Press a different combo (e.g. Ctrl+Shift+D)

-You can set these key anything you would like also, you can trigger them by name if you prefer.
+You can set these keys anything you would like also, you can trigger them by name if you prefer.

 ---

 ## Step 7 — Set the working directory (Skip if using a local drive)

 1. In Shell Commands settings, click the Environments tab
-2. Set the Working directory to your vault's root folder path
+2. Set the working directory to your vault's root folder path

 This ensures the script can find your files when triggered via hotkey.